Utsira/Soda/README.md

 * Windows can now be draggable: add `draggable = true` to the window's constructor to add this.
 The window can be moved by dragging any part of the window that does not contain interface elements.
 See the calculator demo for an example of this.

+* Various minor fixes for iOS 9 and Codea 2.3.2 affecting sliders, orientationChanged, and forcing the plain, non-emoji form of various symbols to display.

 ![Selectable text](https://puffinturtle.files.wordpress.com/2015/11/image.png)

 ![Calculator in a draggable window](https://puffinturtle.files.wordpress.com/2015/11/image.jpeg)